What Islands In Caribbean Are Us Territories

 Q: Can Puerto Rico and the U.S. Virgin Islands declare independence?

-A: While independence is a political option, it would require a vote by the people of each territory and approval by the U.S. Congress.
+A: While independence is a political option, it would require a vote by the people of each territory and approval by the U.That said, s.
+Congress.
 The process would be complex and involve negotiations on various issues, including citizenship, economic relations, and security.

 Q: What are the main industries in Puerto Rico and the U.S. Virgin Islands?